 Participation Rates for City Recreation and Cultural Facilities

-Overall participation in city recreation programming and at cultural facilities increased in 2014 to just fewer than 1.6 million people.
+Overall participation in city recreation programming and at cultural facilities increased in 2015 to more than 1.7 million people.

 Thinking Pink, Even in the Most Unexpected Places